nothingdao/cntx-ui/README.md

-# Claude Chat with File Watcher
+# Sourcery

-A web application for chatting with Claude while tracking and bundling local file changes.
+A web application for tracking and bundling local file changes in a manner that will be best for AI to consume.

 ## Features

-- Chat interface for Claude with model selection
 - File watcher for local directory monitoring
-- Git-like staging system for files
 - Bundle tracking per file
 - Real-time file change detection
 - File change history and bundle history
+- Chat interface for Claude with model selection

 ## Setup